sharoncornelius/idpf-specification/idpf_specification.md

 # Data Queues

 TX and RX queue types are valid in single as well as split queue models.
-With Split Queue model, 2 additional types are introduced - TX_COMPLETION and RX_BUFFER.
-In split queue model, RX corresponds to the queue where Device posts completions.
+With split queue model, 2 additional types are introduced - TX_COMPLETION and RX_BUFFER.
+In split queue model, RX corresponds to the queue where device posts completions.

-## LAN RX queues
+## LAN RX Queues

 A receive descriptor queue is made of a list of descriptors that point to memory buffers in host memory for storing received packet data of a particular queue.

 Each queue is a cyclic ring made of a sequence of receive descriptors in contiguous memory.
 A packet may be stored in a single receive descriptor or spread across multiple receive descriptors, depending on the size of the buffers associated with the receive descriptor and the size of the received packet.

-This section describes the different RX queue modes supported by this specification, describes how SW posts new RX descriptors for Device, and describes how Device indicates to SW that it can reuse the buffers and descriptors for new packets.
+This section describes the different RX queue modes supported by this specification, describes how SW posts new RX descriptors for device, and describes how device indicates to SW that it can reuse the buffers and descriptors for new packets.
 The mode of operation is a per queue configuration.
 Each queue can be configured to work in a different model:

 * In order single queue model.